rmsk2/f256_dcopy/README.md

 File transfer via the serial interface at 115200 BPS seems to be a little bit faster than reading from SD card.
 I.e. reading a file of 301 blocks from an SD card takes about 11 seconds.
-Copying the same file via `dcopy` over a serial lone takes about 20 seconds, i.e. the serial transfer is a bit faster than reading from SD card.
+Copying the same file via `dcopy` over a serial line takes about 20 seconds, i.e. the serial transfer is a bit faster than reading from SD card.